gobolinux/Documentation/GoboLinux-GitHub-contributor-workflow.md

 * Commits the modifications to the given package in said branch
 * Sends a PR to the GoboLinux project

-### Set up git to use the correct user GitHub account
+### Set up git to use the correct user name and e-mail

+Git needs to be set up to use the same git `user.name` and `user.email` combination as the one used in `Compile.conf` in the `compileRecipeAuthor=` key.

 Currently, ContributeRecipe needs to be run as the root user.
-This means that git needs to be set up to use the same git `user.name` and `user.email` combination as the one used in `Compile.conf` in the `compileRecipeAuthor=` key.

 ```
-cd /Data/Compile/Recipes
+cd
-sudo git config --global user.name="A. Random Contributor"
+git config --global user.name="A. Random Contributor"
-sudo git config --global user.email="somebody@some-email-address"
+git config --global user.email="somebody@some-email-address"
 # list the git configuration
-sudo git config --get user.name
+git config --get user.name
-sudo git config --get user.email
+git config --get user.email
 ```

-## Run ContributeRecipe
+### Run ContributeRecipe

+Once the attribution is correctly set up, it's time to run the `ContributeRecipe` script.

-This is the easy part.
-It is simply a matter of supplying a name and a version to `ContributeRecipe` like so:
+The script has been designed such that all there is to the contribution process is to suply a name and a version to `ContributeRecipe` like so:

 ```
 sudo ContributeRecipe ExampleRecipe 0.0.1
 ```

-`ContributeRecipe` prompt for your GitHub username and passwords three times and the end result will be a nice pull request which will hopefully get merged.
+`ContributeRecipe` will prompt for your GitHub username and password a couple of time and the end result will be a nice pull request which will hopefully get merged.

+Please ensure that you use a GitHub account where your name/alias and e-mail address has been added as a verified GitHub identity.